Saturday, January 25, 2025

 Anthrax:

-Like wine industry in France, humans and livestock in Germany were dying from an unknown disease after a short illness.
+Like the wine industry in France, humans and livestock in Germany were dying from an unknown disease after a short illness.
 The task of finding the cause of illness and a cure fell on the shoulders of a multi talented medical doctor and head of bacteriology of Prussia (then in Germany), Dr. Robert Koch.
 He pretty soon found a rod shaped bacteria in the blood of the dead sheep.

-He invented oil immersion lens of microscope for close up view.
+He invented an oil immersion lens of a microscope for close up view.
 He developed ways to photograph the bacteria.
 He grew bacteria in pure culture in his specially formulated solid growing media of agar plate.
-By producing pictures of bacteria he and left no doubt about presence of the bacteria, Anthrax, was killing the animals.
-He collected soil and vegetation from the pastures and detected spores of Anthrax and documented the full life cycle of anthrax.
+By producing pictures of bacteria he left no doubt about the presence of the bacteria, Anthrax, was killing the animals.
+He collected soil and vegetation from the pastures detected spores of Anthrax and documented the full life cycle of anthrax.
 Spores were also infectious, if the spores were ingested or inhaled the spores germinated into the vegetative form and produced illness.
 He recommended burning the carcass of the dead animal or buried deep underground, in order to prevent spore formation and limit the spread of anthrax.

 The Germ Theory of Illness: